huawei-noah/SMARTS/competition/track2/train/README.md

       + to simulate NGSIM dataset in SMARTS, and
       + to extract offline training data from NGSIM in form of  SMARTS observation space.
 1. We have provided a subset of each Waymo and NGSIM datasets that we found to include useful and interesting trajectories for training.
 You can use this subset to limit the size of your training set and exclude irrelevant scenes.
 The data extraction tools for each dataset are capable to extracting data from the provided subset. (these subsets are subject to be updated!)
-1. Trained RL model should accept multi-agent observation of the format `Dict[agent_name: agent_observation]`.
+1. Trained model should accept multi-agent observation of the format `Dict[agent_name: agent_observation]`.
 Observation space for each agent is `smarts.core.sensors.Observation`.
 For more details on the contents of `Observation` class, see https://github.com/huawei-noah/SMARTS/blob/comp-1/smarts/core/sensors.py#L186
 1. Each agent's mission goal location is given in the observation returned at each time step.
 The mission goal could be accessed as `observation.ego_vehicle_state.mission.goal.position` which gives an `(x, y, z)` map coordinate of the goal location.
-1. Trained RL model should output multi-agent action of the format `Dict[agent_name: agent_action]`.
+1. Trained model should output multi-agent action of the format `Dict[agent_name: agent_action]`.
 Action space for each agent is `smarts.core.controllers.ActionSpaceType.TargetPose` which is a sequence of [x-coordinate, y-coordinate, heading, and time-delta].

 ## Process Overview
 1. Use `python3.8` to develop your model.